ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Ask not what you can do for your compiler, ask what your compiler can do for you.
 In this article I will show what Kotlin tools actually…</blockquote>

 <h3>3.
-7 ADB Commands Every Android Developer Should Know - <a href="https://medium.com/proandroiddev/7-adb-commands-every-android-developer-should-know-fbfb419e8827" target="_blank" rel="noopener noreferrer">link</a></h3>
+Australia’s 3G Switch-off - Failures of Government & Industry to Prepare - <a href="https://medium.com/@jamesdwho/australias-3g-switch-off-failures-of-government-industry-to-prepare-b621f90f7950" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eaz Software`**
+✍️ **posted by `James Parker`**

-<blockquote>NOTE : IF YOU ARE PREMIUM USER AND WANT TO READ THIS POST, PLEASE CLICK HERE :</blockquote>
+<blockquote>A Cautionary Tale of Mismanagement & Consumer Harms</blockquote>

-<h3>4. 🛠️ The Ultimate Pre-Release Checklist for Mobile Apps 🚀 - <a href="https://medium.com/@asheeshsharma2594/️-the-ultimate-pre-release-checklist-for-mobile-apps-f1e7ef1fda9b" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Top 10 Coroutine Mistakes We All Have Made as Android Developers - <a href="https://medium.com/proandroiddev/top-10-coroutine-mistakes-we-all-have-made-as-android-developers-187d5e14d212" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asheesh Sharma`**
+✍️ **posted by `Dobri Kostadinov`**

-<blockquote>While working on the release checklist for new apps at Zomato, I realized there aren’t many comprehensive guides out there.
-So, here it is…</blockquote>
+<blockquote>Understanding and Avoiding Common Pitfalls in Asynchronous Programming with Kotlin Coroutines</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>